coreymichaud/roll-the-dice/README.md

 # How to run

-You can either use this application running on streamlit at [INSERT WEBSITE], or install it locally.
+You can either use this application running on Streamlit at [INSERT WEBSITE], or install it locally.

 First, clone the repository:
 ``` {bash}